illustrastock/EDD-Checkify/README.md

 The Key to using G.W.C is, you go back to all your saved web articles, books, ebooks, etc.. and pick 10 of the best blogging principles and insert them into this Plugin's settings, so that you can check them off as your write each blog entry.
 Of course, you can just start fresh if you have no bookmarked articles and just Google for Writing/Blogging Tips.

-Contact: The contact page for my plugins is: <a href="http://stevebailey.biz/blog/wp-attention-boxes" target="_blank">ContactForm</a>

 == Installation ==

 * The most modern way these days of course, is to go to your Plugins Page and click the Add New button, and then